 One Community is shaping highest good future building through Highest Good housing that is artistic and beautiful, more affordable, more space efficient, lasts longer, DIY buildable, and constructed with healthy and sustainable materials:

 This week, Baraka Minja (Civil and Environmental Engineer Pr.
 Eng.) completed his orientation.
-He looked through the existing drawings and started to work on the structural layouts and sections for the Vermiculture Toilet and community shower.
+He looked through the existing drawings and started to work on the structural layouts and sections for the Vermiculture Toilet and communal shower.
 He drafted and updated the foundation, first floor and roof structural layouts and sections for the Vermiculture toilet and communal shower.
 As the first of seven planned villages, the Earthbag Village provides the initial housing within One Community’s open source designs on highest good future building.
 See the work in the collage below.

-Derrell Brown (Plumbing Designer) continued working on the Earthbag Village 4-dome home plumbing plans details.
+Derrell Brown (Plumbing Designer) continued working on the Earthbag Village 4-dome home plumbing plan details.
 He advanced work on the final MEP report by gathering additional background information on the Earthbag Village and its construction processes from the One Community Global website.
 He organized the report tailored to three audiences: a casual reader, other engineers, and individuals seeking to replicate the process.
 He also updated the Revit model by revising the condensate lines and removing miscellaneous fixtures.
 One Community’s open source launch of highest good future building begins with Earthbag Village, the first of seven planned villages providing housing.
 See below for some of the pictures related to this work.

 Ketsia Kayembe (Civil Engineer) continued working on the three domes of the Earthbag Village and finalized the excavation foundation drawings.
 She organized and edited the drawings, checking dimensions to ensure accuracy.
 She referred to the construction template to confirm that all necessary information was included and that the standards and requirements were met.
 Ketsia had a meeting with Dashaarna to discuss her progress and address any questions or concerns.
 One Community’s open source framework on highest good future building begins with Earthbag Village, the first of seven planned villages providing housing.
 See below for some of the pictures related to this work.